 Strasbourg

-Situated in the northeast corner of France, Nancy was the capital of old Lorraine.
-The city is famous for its 18th-century Baroque style that was built around a fortified castle on a rock.
-Because of it`s serenely beautiful, history, cuisine and architecture, it once rivaled Paris as the center for Art Nouveau.
-The medieval alleys and towers around the old Palais Ducal where Charles II received Joan of Arc, the rococo golden gates and fountains, and the dull modern sections contribute all to the diversity of Nancy.
+Nancy was the capital of old Lorraine, and was built around a fortified castle on a rock.
+Because of its scenic beauty, history, cuisine, and architecture, it once rivaled Paris as the center for Art Nouveau.
+The medieval alleys and towers around the old Palais Ducal where Charles II received Joan of Arc, the rococo golden gates and fountains, and even the dull modern sections contribute to the diversity of the city.
+The capital of the Dukes of Lorraine, Nancy is renowned the world over for its UNESCO listed 18th Century architecture.
+This includes its three squares, Carrière, Alliance, and Stanislas, said to be the most beautiful in the world.

 Enjoy Place Stanislas, Villa Majorelle, Old Town, Church of Cordeliers, Ducal Palace, Museum of Fine Arts and Daum Collection, Museum of the School of Nancy, Place de la Carriere, Basilique Saint-Epvre, Pepiniere Park, Place d`Alliance, Nancy Aquarium Museum, and so much more!